CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-04b2-PortTrack-Ex1.md

     [guestshell@guestshell scripts]$
     ```

-    Review this script to gain an understanding of the Python functions used, utilizing the comments to provide
-    high-level guidance of the purpose of different segments of code.
-You can view [this Python script](https://github.com/CiscoSE/LTRPRG-1100/blob/clus19/code/iosxe-portreport.py) in this lab's GitHub repository at `https://github.com/CiscoSE/LTRPRG-1100/blob/clus19/code/iosxe-portreport.py`.

-    TODO: Update URL to this file.

 4. Run the Python report script with the `python iosxe-portreport.py` command from the Guest Shell
 `[guestshell@guestshell ~]$` prompt, for example: